fabulous-dev/Fabulous.XamarinForms/README.md

     )
 ```

-To learn more about Fabulous, visit https://fabulous.dev.

 ## Getting Started

 You can start your new Fabulous.XamarinForms app in a matter of seconds using the dotnet CLI templates.
-For a starter guide see our [documentation](https://docs.fabulous.dev/v2/xamarin.forms/getting-started).
+For a starter guide see [Get Started with Fabulous.XamarinForms](https://fabulous.dev/xamarin.forms/get-started).

 ```sh
 dotnet new install Fabulous.XamarinForms.Templates